Colonnades Condominium in Fort Pierce, FL

 • pro It is a great place to live.

-• pro It is close to food and beer.
+• pro It offers clean facilities, boat slips, and is close to food and beers.

 Cons

-• pro Prospective buyers should not buy there.
+• pro Prospective buyers are advised not to buy there.

 Review